goatonabicycle/things-on-this-page/README.md

 ## Todo:

 - UI
-  x This should be a subtle little icon somewhere.
-Clicking on it should then show the main popup. x Close button
-  - Categories
   - Options.
   - Explanation system.
 If I hover over things there could be a bit of a description about how that things is calculated.

 # Info ideas to explore:

 ## Mouse (Change this to "input" to cover key press events as well?)

-x Cursor quadrant spent most time in.

 - Mouse click and movement heatmap.
 - Add directional information to the currrent total scroll distance.